 The likes of Boise State, Air Force and San Diego State will endure shortened seasons.
 Boise State will play seven conference games plus a home game against independent BYU; Air Force, which beat Navy at home Oct.
-3, will play six conference games as well as a nonconference against Army; and San Diego State faces an eight-game schedule that includes a nonconference matchup against BYU.
+3, will play six conference games as well as a nonconference game against Army; and San Diego State faces an eight-game schedule that includes a nonconference matchup against BYU.

 There will not be separate divisions in the Mountain West, meaning the top two teams with the best conference winning percentages will face off for the Mountain West title Dec.
-19, the day before the College Football Playoff selections.
+19, the day before the college football playoff selections.

 Sun Belt Conference